frankframework/frank-manual/src/Frank2Parameters/aboutParameters.md

 ### A case where `type` is ignored

 The `<CompareIntegerPipe>` ignores the `type` attribute of parameters.
 It converts everything integers and compares those.
-I can imagine that there are some edge cases with rounding.
+Martijn can imagine that there are some edge cases with rounding.
 What if parameters of type `NUMBER` are used?
 Martijn would expect that these are first parsed as Java variables of type `double`.
 If two `double` values are different but are rounded to the same integer, the comparison may produce equality.